 \Salary, fees and allowances include basic pay plus any overtime, special responsibility allowance and accrued holiday pay.
 Election payments are not included in the above figures.
-There were no bonuses, compensation for loss of office payments or expense payments made to these individuals.

-(1) Paul McKevitt is the S151 Officer for Wigan.

-- (2) Stuart Cowley is the Director of Social Services which is defined as a statutory post under Section 6 of the Local Authority Social Services Act 1996. - (3) The Chief Education Officer is defined as a statutory chief officer post under Section 532 of the Education Act 1970. - (4) Section 57 of Schedule 5 to the Health and Social Care Act 2012 defines the Director of Public Health as a statutory Chief Officer and is therefore included here.
-Kate Ardern retired on 01/07/22 and Rachael Musgrave was appointed to this role on 15/08/22.
-As such, both salaries are not annualised. - (5) The role is not a statutory position or over £150,000 but the Council has voluntarily disclosed this salary so that the disclosure represents the full Senior Management Team.
+- (1) Tony Clarke is the S151 Officer for Wigan.
+Paul McKevitt retired on the grounds of efficiency 31/08/23, as such salary is not annualised.
+In addition to the remuneration above, the council paid £273,239 capital cost to Greater Manchester Pension Fund in respect of Paul McKevitt's retirement.
+Payments of this nature are subject to an approved business case which must deliver future savings to the Council within a two year period.
+This payment is disclosed in the exit packages note below. - (2) Stuart Cowley is the Director of Social Services which is defined as a statutory post under Section 6 of the Local Authority Social Services Act 1996. - (3) The Chief Education Officer is defined as a statutory chief officer post under Section 532 of the Education Act 1970. - (4) Section 57 of Schedule 5 to the Health and Social Care Act 2012 defines the Director of Public Health as a statutory Chief Officer and is therefore included here.